PrakharSrivastav/tls-certificates/readme.md

 minica --domains client-cert    # this will generate certificate for a domain "client-cert"
 ```

-## further configuration on your local machine
+## configurations on your machine

-add below hostnames to your local machine.
+add below host-names to your local machine.
 For example on linux, update the `/etc/hosts` file with below entries.
 ```bash
 127.0.0.1       server-cert
 127.0.0.1       client-cert